huntmckay/campfire/classes/how_script/how-to-scripts.md

 ** IDK NEEDS TEST **

+# how_to_bash.sh

+Bash is a command-line interpreter and it is widely used for automation and system administration of GNU/Linux Operating Systems.
+Bourne Again SHell

+pretty much everything linux is going to run

+file needs to start with shebang (#!) needs to be executable (chmod +x hello.sh) does not need to end with .sh

+for all intents and purposes bash is going to spawn a new process for each command and treats it as such. a bash script is a large collection of instructions.

+## Bash Scripting Tutorial 1

+vim hello.sh

+# how_to_powershell.ps1

+PowerShell is a cross-platform task automation solution made up of a command-line shell, a scripting language, and a configuration management framework.

+It is often found on Windows, but can be used in other places where it may be installed.

+If Bash is the command line interpreter for linux, powershell is the command line interpreter for windows

+## Powershell Scripting Tutorial 1

+vim hello.ps1

 # Final Thoughts

-Python - portable and easy to learn, most common
+Python - Portable and easy to learn, most common
 Ruby - Portable and easy to learn, less common
-Bash - portable within linux, lots of documentation, will make you a better linux sysad powershell - portable within windows (getting better with .net), lots of  really good documentation, will make you a better windows sysad
+Bash - fairly specific to linux, lots of documentation, will make you a better linux sysad powershell - fairly specific to windows (getting better with .net), lots of  really good documentation, will make you a better windows sysad